Vanderscycle/fastApiMMLFramework/README.md

 Simple backend api.

-For a quick demo go to:
+For a quick demo(swagger docs) go to:
 ```bash
 http://172.105.111.30:8000/docs
 ```